Clojure MCP: REPL-Driven Development with AI Assistance

 ## Learning Curve

 > This tool has a learning curve.
-You may in practice have to remind
+You may also have to remind the LLM

 > to use the `clojure_edit` family of tools which have linters build